dtipson/thenUse/README.md

 Right?
 We already have some api that returns a string argument, we already have a function that takes a string argument, so why do we need to re-say all that stuff?
 Just hook them together.
 Tell it what to do to what.

-Also, what if we want to define the usage of a bunch of chained jQuery methods?
+Also, what if we want to define the usage of a bunch of chained jQuery methods and maybe even define which arguments get passed into them later on?
 Ok.

 ```
 var toggleClosest = use('closest').take(1).thenUse('toggleClass').take(1);